hak8or/Embedded-Linux-System/AT91SAM9N12/USB.md

 # USB

 Our board has two USB ports, one hardwired to be a USB slave (connect to a USB Host like your desktop), and the other being a USB OTG port (can run as both a slave and host).
 The underlying peripheral hardware in the SOC is designed to work with the [OHCI standard](https://wiki.osdev.org/Open_Host_Controller_Interface).
-Since this port is USB 2.0, This results in the registers used to access the device being the same across all OHCI implementations and therefore being able to use a common driver.
-This is why in the kernel the OHCI driver has been enabled.
+Since this port is USB 2.0, this results in the registers used to access the device being the same across all OHCI implementations and therefore being able to use a common driver, hence enabling the OHCI driver in the kernel.

 So, we should be able to just plug in our USB wifi dongle and it should work, right?